 The Ten of Swords, though undeniably one of the darker cards in the deck, has always struck me as over the top.
 The Wild Unknown gives “melodrama” as one of the keywords, and this seems appropriate.
 There’s SO many swords that it almost makes you roll your eyes.
-This card can show the ways that we exaggerate situations and get into a “poor pitiful me” mentality.
+This card can show the ways that you might exaggerate situations and get into a “poor pitiful me” mentality.

 A continuation is at work between the Nine and Ten of Swords.
 Notice that in the Nine, we saw eyeballs devoid of a home.
 And now in the Ten, we see a bull with empty eye sockets.
 This shows the natural way we progress from the grips of worry into the thralls of self-defeat.
 There’s also a sense here that you’ve got nowhere to go but up.
 The damage has been done, the worse is over.

 Since swords are the suit of the mental realm, this card also hints at the way you can overthink things.
 We all have a tendency to sometimes make things more complicated, ridiculous, and bogged down than they need to be.
 When your thoughts become burdensome, you become like the bull – pinned down by your own mind.

 Ten of Swords Tarot Card Meanings in General